wyvernbw/the-kingless-knights-survival-book/content/Combat Options.md

 A combatant can pray to the divinity to receive aid in battle.
 They make a religion check and choose one of the following effects:
-- an ally is blessed and can use the score of the religion check instead of rolling a saving throw.
+- an ally is blessed and can use the score of the religion check instead of rolling a saving throw. does not stack.
 - an ally is cured of a minor debuff inflicted by a failed saving throw.
 The DC of the check is equal to the DC of the failed save.
-- an ally is cured of Frightened or Madness.
+- an ally is cured of Frightened.
+DC is equal to that of the original save.
+- an ally can ignore 2 levels of [[New Effects#Fatigue]] for 1 minute. does not stack.
+	- DC: **15**

 ## Occult insight